Environmental Justice & Healthy Communities

 The Attorney General stands up for environmental justice communities, be they urban or rural, whether located in southern, central or northern California.
 Every Californian should have the opportunity to live in a community that is healthy and safe.
 This means that individuals must be able to make informed decisions about the environment in which they live, work, and play, and local governments must make informed choices in the planning and development of communities.
 Much of the Attorney General's environmental work seeks to protect and ensure informed decision making.
 He wants every parent to know the Attorney General's Office has done everything it can for the health of their kids.
 That's what makes California a place worth living in, and that's worth fighting for.

 "Environmental Justice" is defined in California law as the fair treatment of people of all races, cultures, and incomes with respect to the development, adoption, implementation, and enforcement of environmental laws, regulations, and policies.
 (Cal.
 Gov. Code, § 65040.12, subd. (e).)
 California is a leader in enacting laws specific to environmental justice, including a law directing funding for greenhouse gas reduction measures to disadvantaged communities and another that requires environmental justice to be addressed in local governments planning (see CEQA below).
-In addition, California's Environmental Protection Agency and its Office of Health Hazard Assessment have developed an easy to use web-based screening tool called CalEnviroScreen that the public and government can use to help identify communities that are disproportionally burdened by multiple sources of pollution.
+In addition, California's Environmental Protection Agency and its Office of Environmental Health Hazard Assessment have developed an easy to use web-based screening tool called CalEnviroScreen that the public and government can use to help identify communities that are disproportionally burdened by multiple sources of pollution.
 These agencies have also documented the disproportionate impacts of climate change on disadvantaged communities.

 The Attorney General's Office has several tools it uses to advance environmental justice.